-Studio Art 2: 2-D
+Studio Art 2: 2-DGrade(s): 10, 11, 12

 One Semester Course Credit: 0.5 Prerequisite(s): Studio Art 1: Foundations

 This course is a continuation in the study of two dimensional art.
 Students will continue to develop drawing skills with various media, painting in watercolor media, printmaking and mixed media.
 Development of skill and technique of various media will be included.
 Art history is integrated into the content.
 Homework, sketchbook assignments and a research paper are required.
 Lab required.